Conditional Perfect in Spanish Grammar

 Just here for the exercises?
 Click here.

 The conditional perfect (condicional compuesto), is a Spanish compound tense.
-It is used to express possibility in the past i.e. actions the could or would have taken place.
-We can also express wishes or suppositions about the past.
+It is used to express possibility in the past i.e. actions that could or would have taken place under different circumstances.

 Learn when to use the conditional perfect in Spanish grammar and master the conjugation of regular and irregular verbs in this tense.
 Then test your knowledge in the exercises.
 In tense comparison, you will find an overview of all the tenses in Spanish grammar.